 Jacko Under Pressure: another officially released Go Home Productions mashup, combining Michael Jackson's 'Rock With You' with 'Under Pressure.
 Released on both 10" picture disc and 12" coloured vinyl (both Half Inch Recordings HI005).

 Janine (Bowie): from the Philips David Bowie.
 Originally scheduled as B-side of the withdrawn US 'All The Madmen' single (Mercury 73173).
 A demo appeared on The Beckenham Oddity (Leisure Records 005).
-As with many of the older tracks, only a BBC 'live in the studio' performance, recorded for the 1969 The Dave Lee Travis Show, is available on Bowie At The Beeb and the 40th Anniversary Edition of Space Oddity.
-See the BBC Performances section for additional information.
+As with many of the older tracks, only a BBC 'live in the studio' performances are known.
+The 1969 The Dave Lee Travis Show recording is available on Bowie At The Beeb and the 40th Anniversary Edition of Space Oddity.
+The version recorded for 1970 Sunday Show has only appeared on bootlegs; see the BBC Performances section for more information.

-Jean Genie, The (Bowie): released as a single in 1972 (RCA 2302); a remixed version later appeared on Aladdin Sane.
-The original single mix was reissued in 2003 on the bonus disc of the 30th Anniversary Edition of Aladdin Sane.
+The Jean Genie (Bowie): released as a single in 1972 (RCA 2302); a remixed version later appeared on Aladdin Sane.
+The original single mix was reissued on the bonus disc of the 30th Anniversary Edition of Aladdin Sane and on Re:Call 1.
 A 2'51" edit has appeared on a South African sampler EP (RCA 46-104).
+The 40th Anniversary picture disc (EMI DBJEAN 40) has the recently rediscovered live version from Top Of The Pops on the B-side.
 A monitor mix, with a more upfront guitar, can be found on Naked And Wired (GEMA BOW 005).
-The 2012 picture disc (EMI DBJEAN40) has the recently rediscovered live version from Top Of The Pops on the B-side.
 The 4'03" video clip of the song is seen on The Video Collection and the Best Of Bowie DVD.
 Live versions can be found on Live Santa Monica '72, David Live, Live Nassau Coliseum '76 and the Glass Spider DVD.
 'Jean Genie' is found on a very large number of bootlegs, as it was played in 1972, 1973 (with a guest appearance of Jeff Beck in the final Ziggy show), 1974, 1976, 1978, 1983, 1987, 1990 (occasionally including 'Maria' (Bernstein/Sondheim)), 1996 (both of the Bridge Benefit concerts), 1997 (with Billy Corgan of the Smashing Pumpkins on Bowie's 50th birthday concert), several concerts in 2000 and occasionally in 2003.

 Jeepster (Bolan): a few lines from this T-Rex song were incorporated into 'Maggies Farm' at Bradford, St. George's Hall, 02-07-89, captured on Now (TM 721/722).